bigskysoftware/_hyperscript/www/docs.md

 ## <a name="expressions"></a>[Expressions](#expressions)

-Expressions in hyperscript are mostly familiar from javascript, with a few exceptions and a few extensions.
+Expressions in hyperscript are a mix of familiar ideas from javascript and friends, and then some more exotic expressions.

 You can see [the expressions page](/expressions) for more detail.

 ### Things Similar to Javascript